 - 1. To present the latest financial forecast outturn for 2023/24 and provisional Medium Term Financial Strategy (MTFS) to 2026/27 (revenue and capital) for the Housing Revenue Account (HRA). - 2.
-To consult the Select Committee on: - a draft HRA budget for 2024/25 in the light of the latest government announcements on housing finance and our latest spending and resource assumptions. - a revised Public Sector Housing capital programme for 2023/24 to 2026/27. - rents for council homes with effect from 1st April 2024.
+To consider: - a draft HRA budget for 2024/25 in the light of the latest government announcements on housing finance and our latest spending and resource assumptions. - a revised Public Sector Housing capital programme for 2023/24 to 2026/27. - rents for council homes with effect from 1st April 2024. - 3.
+Cabinet is not being asked to make final decisions in relation to paragraph 2.
+The proposals in this report will be considered by the Housing and Safer Communities Select Committee in January, before returning to Cabinet and Council in February 2024.